 Commerce & Culture

 Some Gatsby-esque homes grace Nassau Point and the bluffs overlooking the Sound, but locals regard Cutchogue as the un-Hamptons — a quiet place where half the land is dedicated to agriculture, from orchards to vineyards.
 Residents sail, kayak, or head to Southold’s many beaches.
-The few dining venues that dot modest Main Road include several Italian restaurants and the adorable Cutchogue Diner, which opened its doors in 1941.
+The few dining venues that dot modest Main Road include myriad sit-down restaurants and the adorable Cutchogue Diner, which opened its doors in 1941.
 This is the place to grab a stool at the counter and sit back in time to enjoy meatloaf, fried flounder, and a slice of homemade pie.
 Rural sophistication — on the North Shore, that’s not an oxymoron — can be found at McCall Wines, an eco-friendly purveyor complete with a tasting room and a cattle ranch.